NigelFinegan5p/project-1/README.md

 <br>

 ## Bugs, Errors & Fixes
-At the out set while setting up GitHub and the IDE workspace an number of challenges presented themselves.
+At the out set while setting up GitHub and the IDE workspace a number of challenges presented themselves.
-Unable to Git Push content from the workspace through to Git Hub as the error message appeared "dont have to authorization to push"
+Unable to `Git Push` content from the workspace through to Git Hub as an error message appeared requiring authorization.
 My approach to troubleshoot this dilemma was to delete the GitHub respository, delete the workspace and reset the chrome extension in step 1, 2, 3, step process.
-The resolved the push error.
+This resolved the push error by creating a new workspace file and respository file.

 <br>